apache/camel-website/content/community/contributing.md

 Here are some guidelines on how to best approach the Apache Camel community and how to best apply yourself.
 There are many ways you can help make Camel a better piece of software - please dive in and help!

-- Try surfing the documentation - if something confuses you, [bring it to our attention](/manual/latest/improving-the-documentation.html).
+- Try surfing the documentation - if something confuses you, [bring it to our attention or suggest an improvement](#working-on-the-documentation).
 - Download the code & try it out and see what you think.
 - Browse the source code.
 Got an itch to scratch, want to tune some operation, or add some feature?
 - Want to do some hacking on Camel?
 Try surfing our [issue tracker](https://issues.apache.org/jira/browse/CAMEL) for open issues or features that need to be implemented.
 Take ownership of a particular issue, and try to fix it.